 - Jan Gidman, Public Governor – Rest of England

-- Ronnie Morris, Public Governor – Wirral West
+- Lynn Collins & Ronnie Morris, Public Governors – Wirral West

 - Fahim Syed, Public Governor – Birkenhead

 - George Taylor & Jan Hegarty, Staff Governors